It's Adam Tyner.

 I'd love to hear from you, whether it's about collaborating on a project together or just talking tokusatsu.
 (If it helps get a conversation going, Invasion of Astro-Monster is my favorite Godzilla flick, Gamera vs. Guiron is my favorite Gamera movie, and Ultraseven is my favorite Ultra brother.)

-I'm not on social media much anymore, but you can find me on LinkedIn or send me an email using the form below:
+I'm not on social media much anymore, but you can find me on LinkedIn (if it's not hibernating) or send me an email using the form below: